-Scores for proficiency levels vary for each assessment in the VN Content Mastery Series.
-ATI establishes each assessment score based on the NCLEX-PN Test Plans and through the National Standard Setting Study.
+Scores for proficiency levels vary for each assessment in the ADN Content Mastery Series.
+ATI establishes each assessment score based on the NCLEX-RN Test Plans and through the National Standard Setting Study.
 Table 1 serves as a guideline to help students remediate and improve their performance.
 ATI proctored assessments are meant to facilitate student learning and contribute to student mastery of content.
+As an additional incentive, points for completing each Focused Review and Remediation will be added to the individual proctored exam scores, as indicated in Table 1.